Ted Healy: Personal life

 Healy's first wife was dancer and singer Betty Brown (born Elizabeth Braun), whom he married in 1922, one week after they met.
 The couple worked together in vaudeville, then divorced in 1932 after Brown sued socialite Mary Brown Warburton (the granddaughter of business tycoon John Wanamaker) for "alienation of her husband's affections".

 Healy's second marriage was to UCLA student Betty Hickman.
 After introducing himself, Healy proposed immediately, and the couple became engaged the following day.
 They were married in Yuma, Arizona, on May 15, 1936, after a midnight elopement by plane.
 Hickman was granted a divorce on October 7, 1936, which was nullified after a reconciliation.
 Their son, John Jacob, was born on December 17, 1937, four days before Healy's death.

-Healy campaigned for the reelection of President Herbert Hoover in 1932.
+Healy campaigned for the re-election of President Herbert Hoover in 1932.